 Most Affordable Neighborhoods in New Orleans, LA

-Some of the cheapest neighborhoods in New Orleans are Little Woods, Read Boulevard East, and New Orleans East.
+Some of the cheapest neighborhoods in New Orleans are Viavant-Venetian Isles, Little Woods, and Read Boulevard East.
 These neighborhoods offer some of the lowest rent prices in New Orleans, making them ideal for renters on a budget.
-As of February 18, 2025, the average rent in New Orleans is $1,300, which is 0.1% higher than last year.
+As of March 25, 2025, the average rent in New Orleans is $1,293, which is 0.5% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Little Woods